Equine Science

 • Applied Equine Health

-In order to maintain a healthy horse who is capable of competitive success you’ll need knowledge of the equine immunity pathways, the invading pathogens, wounds and emergency first aid.
+In order to maintain a healthy horse who is capable of competitive success, you’ll need knowledge of the equine immunity pathways, the invading pathogens, wounds and emergency first aid.
 In this module, you’ll learn about just that.
-You’ll acquire the skills to employ suitable treatment regimens using your scientific knowledge and your ability to adapt to new situations.
+You’ll acquire the skills to employ suitable treatment regimes using your scientific knowledge and your ability to adapt to new situations.
 Identifying a horse for lameness and applying appropriate first aid is an essential part of handling and working in the industry.
 You’ll gain theoretical knowledge of anatomical, physiological, and biochemical processes of health, which will bolster your foundational understanding for later modules.

 Year 2